TheSarang/Toxic-comments-classification/README.md

 - identity_hate

 ## File descriptions
-- train.csv: the training set, contains comments with their binary labels
+- train.csv: the training set, contains comments with their binary labels.
 - test.csv: the test set, you must predict the toxicity probabilities for these comments.
 To deter hand labeling, the test set contains some comments which are not included in scoring.
-- sample_submission.csv: a sample submission file in the correct format
+- sample_submission.csv: a sample submission file in the correct format.
 - test_labels.csv: labels for the test data; value of -1 indicates it was not used for scoring; (Note: file added after competition close!)